-Zero Point Sikkim (Yumesamdong) is situated at the elevation of 15,300 ft. in the Nothern District of Sikkim, India.
+Zero Point Sikkim (Yumesamdong) is situated at an elevation of 15,300 ft. in the Nothern District of Sikkim, India.
 This place is often called “Zero Point” because there is no motorable road after this place and the visitors are not permitted to go beyond this point due to its proximity to the Chinese border.

 It is 26 km from Yumthang Valley and takes about an hour or more to reach here.
 It is, in fact, the last part of Yumthang Valley.